How, where to bet on the Winter Olympics 2026: Best betting apps, sportsbook promos for Milano Cortina

 Here's how and where to bet on the 2026 Winter Olympics in Italy

 The 2026 Winter Olympics are underway, and sports bettors have a chance to capitalize on some of the top sportsbook promos for Milano Cortina.
-Men's ice hockey begins on Wednesday, with the United States in action on Thursday.
-The U.S. battles Latvia at 3:10 p.m.
-ET, and the Americans are massive -2400 money line favorites (risk $2,400 to win $100).
-The over/under for total goals scored in USA vs. Latvia is 6.5.
-There are also multiple snowboarding events this week, including the men's halfpipe on Wednesday and the men's snowboard cross on Thursday.
+Men's ice hockey began on Wednesday, with the United States picking up a 5-1 win over Latvia on Thursday.
+The U.S. plays Denmark on Saturday afternoon, and the Americans are -2500 in that matchup.
+The over/under for total goals scored in USA vs. Denmark is 6.5.
+There are also multiple speed skating events this weekend, along with plenty of other events.

 If you're wondering how and where to bet on the 2026 Winter Olympics, you can use this Milano Cortina betting guide.
 Here are some of the top sportsbook promos at betting sites, as well as the that are available for the Winter Olympics.
 You can also read the instructions on how to claim each offer and where to bet on events like ice hockey and snowboarding below.